AtifChy/aiub-notice/README.md

 Available Commands:
-  aumid       Manage AUMID registration for Windows notifications autostart   Manage autostart settings for AIUB Notice Fetcher service completion  Generate the autocompletion script for the specified shell help        Help about any command last        Display the last fetched notice log         View the log of notices start       Start the AIUB Notice Fetcher service
+  aumid       Manage AUMID registration for Windows notifications autostart   Manage autostart settings for AIUB Notice Fetcher service close       Close the AIUB Notice Fetcher service completion  Generate the autocompletion script for the specified shell help        Help about any command last        Display the last fetched notice list        List all fetched notices log         View the log of notices start       Start the AIUB Notice Fetcher service status      Check the status of the AIUB Notice Fetcher service

 Flags:
   -h, --help      help for aiub-notice
+  -v, --version   version for aiub-notice

 Use "aiub-notice [command] --help" for more information about a command.
 ```